f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

   :align: center
   :scale: 70%

 rSeries tenants can also be onboarded in BIG-IQ using Declarative Onboarding (DO).
-Once A tenant is created via one of the rSeries F5OS interfaces you can run a DO declaration like the one below to BIG-IQ to provision, configure and import it.
+Once a tenant is created via one of the rSeries F5OS interfaces you can run a DO declaration like the one below to BIG-IQ to provision, configure and import it.
 In the DO declaration you will specify a **targetHost** which is the IP address of the tenant to be onboarded.
 The following is an example of a DO declaration for onboarding an rSeries tenant:

 .. code-block:: bash